Pumpkin is a favorite autumn ingredient. But is it healthy?

 Just because something has pumpkin in its name, that doesn’t mean it’s healthy.

-Drinking pumpkin spice lattes, for instance, doesn’t have any of the health benefits of eating actual pumpkin.
+Drinking pumpkin spice lattes, for instance, doesn’t have any of the health benefits of eating an actual pumpkin.

 Bottom Line: Pumpkin is generally a healthy food with no negative consequences if eaten in moderation.
 But steer clear of pumpkin-flavored junk foods.